collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Collaboration and Code Review Best Practice Workflow

-In order to be able to increase your level of responsibility, we need to be able to switch between multiple tasks.
+In order to be able to increase your level of responsibility, we need to have the freedom to switch between multiple tasks.
 * You keep your main code branch (master) up-to-date
 * Create one or more features
 * Do code review